vadondaniel/kemono-peruse/README.md

    npm run dev
    ```

 5. Open `http://localhost:5173` (or whatever port you set) and browse creators.
 Leave both terminals running while you read.
+(These steps are for dev mode; if you just want to use the app without a dev environment, see “Everyday use” below.)

 ### Handy launchers